Engineering Outperforms Features

 A serious system is designed around correct section volume.

-Airflow must interact with mass.
+Must interact with strand mass.

-Heat must distribute across a defined width.
+Must distribute across defined width.

-Tension must be supported by barrel structure.
+Must be supported by barrel structure.

-Straightening Is a Separate Operation
+Straightening Is A Separate Operation

-Cumulative Stress Is the Real Metric
+Cumulative Stress Is The Real Metric

 Damage is rarely caused by one pass.